Little Barrie: Band history

 Following the release of King of the Waves they hit the road again in Japan and across Europe.
 In November 2011, the band opened for rising New York soul singer Charles Bradley and his band The Extroadinaires for two shows in Spain.
-Little Barrie were the opening band on Charles Bradley's US tour on the east coast in February - March 2012.
-Two more US tours followed that year, spanning the east and west coasts as well as performing in Texas and the mid west.
+Little Barrie were the opening band on Charles Bradley's US tour on the East Coast in February–March 2012.
+Two more US tours followed that year, spanning the east and west coasts as well as performing in Texas and the Midwest.

 During 2012, work began on writing new songs for the band's fourth album Shadow.
-The band continued tour, including a return to the US for shows in Texas and also opening for Dinosaur Jr and The Jon Spencer Blues Explosion before supporting The Stone Roses at La Cigalle in Paris in June.
+The band continued its tour, including a return to the US for shows in Texas and also opening for Dinosaur Jr and The Jon Spencer Blues Explosion before supporting The Stone Roses at La Cigalle in Paris in June.
 The group then performed in Vietnam and Japan before returning to rehearse tracks for the new album to be recorded that summer.

 Whilst capturing the band's live energy, Shadow has a much darker feel than King of the Waves, with more reverb and fuzz effects and influences of psychedelia, freakbeat and krautrock.
 Track 2 'Fuzzbomb' features Shawn Lee on backing vocals.
 The band also recorded a version of the song 'Only You' written by Danny Kirwan during his time with Fleetwood Mac.
 A limited edition 7" single of 'Fuzzbomb'/'Only You' was released as part of Record Store Day 2014.
 Shadow was released on 26 May 2014 and was followed by tours in the UK, Europe, Japan and the United States.

-In January 2015 the band wrote and performed the main title theme music to the Breaking Bad spin-off Better Call Saul.
-The full length version of the song was opening track on the album Better Call Saul - Original Television Soundtrack: Season 1, released in November 2015.
+In January 2015, the band wrote and performed the main title theme music to the Breaking Bad spin-off Better Call Saul.
+The full-length version of the song was the opening track on the album Better Call Saul—Original Television Soundtrack: Season 1, released in November 2015.
 Season two of the series also featured "Why Don't You Do It" from "Stand Your Ground".

-On 12 September 2017 Virgil Howe's unexpected death was announced by Yes, of which Virgil Howe's father Steve is a member.
+On 12 September 2017, Virgil Howe's unexpected death was announced by Yes, of which Virgil Howe's father Steve is a member.

+Following the death of Howe, Little Barrie worked with Malcolm Catto and released the album Quatermass Seven in 2020, followed by Quatermass expansion in 2022.
+Later, the musicians collaborated again on the album Electric War released in 2025.